clickpulp/ags-modules/docs/inputhandling.md

 * `inputExamineButton` → Right click or toggle hints
 * `inputSkipOrPauseButton` → Show main menu
 * `inputInvButton` → Toggle inventory
-* `inputPrevPage/inputNextPage` → Scroll through inventory items
+* `inputPrevPage/inputNextPage` → Scroll through inventory items (skips items with "InstantUse" property set)

+**Smart Inventory Scrolling**: When scrolling through inventory with prev/next page buttons, the module automatically skips items that have the "InstantUse" custom property set to true.
+This is useful for items that are automatically consumed and shouldn't be selectable as active inventory.

 ## Signals Dispatched